 If you have the luggage space, bring the necessities to make things easier for both baby and you.

 We made sure to bring her favorite travel toys and her bumbo seat.
 That has been one of her favorite things recently and it really helped my Mommom while watching her.

 If you have extra baggage available to bring, bring items that will help keep baby feeling at home or in his or her normal routine to help ensure a pleasant vacation.

 We love flying with Southwest and have found ways to travel for almost free as a family.
 Find out our secrets and tactics on how we fly our family for almost free all year long!

-On the way home, Caroline rode in the baby carrier through the airport and fell asleep just before the boarding process started.
+On the way home, she rode in the baby carrier through the airport and fell asleep just before the boarding process started.
 She slept through the whole flight again.
 We were truly blessed.